-According to some studies, an average office worker would use about 10,000 sheets of copy paper a year.
-Multiply that to the number of employees your company has and see how much it can hurt your wallet.
-That being said, some companies opt to go “paperless.”
-A paperless company would store and transfer documents and information electronically.
+Did you know that an average office worker can use about 10,000 sheets of copy paper a year?
+If you multiply that by the number of employees your company has, you'll see that it contributes quite a lot to your sinking funds.
+If you’re looking for cost-effective and eco-friendly alternatives, consider going “paperless.”
+A paperless company stores and transfers documents and information electronically.
 By doing so, you can lessen costs, save time and improve productivity.

-If you are interested in going paperless, here are some tips to help you start:
+If you are interested in going paperless, here’s a few tips on how to create a paperless office:

 Organize your Existing Files

-Before going paperless, your office would have stored documents in tons of filing cabinets so the first thing you would want to do is to organize these existing documents in order for you to be able to sort out which files are needed to be scanned for backup.
-Decide which documents would still need to have a hard copy filed and those that doesn’t.
+Before going paperless, your office would have stored documents in tons of filing cabinets.
+So, the first thing you would want to do is to organize these existing documents to sort out which files need to be scanned for backup.
+Decide which documents would still need to have a hard copy filed and those that don’t.

 Decide How to Back your Files Up